-The Novavax COVID-19 vaccine is a protein subunit vaccine.
+The Novavax and Vidprevtyn Beta COVID-19 vaccines are protein subunit vaccines.

 The vaccine contains a version of a protein found on the surface of the virus that causes COVID-19.
 It also contains an adjuvant (ingredient) to help strengthen the immune responses to the vaccine.